SEO and Page Titles

 Item Detail Page Titles

 You specify the title for item details pages on the item record.
-This enables you to create a unique, and descriptive title for each item in your store.
-When you create titles for your item detail pages, follow SEO best practice and use a unique and descriptive title that includes the keywords or phrases for which a shopper is likely to search.
+This lets you create a unique, and descriptive title for each item in your store.
+When you create titles for your item detail pages, follow SEO best practices and use a unique, descriptive title with keywords or phrases that shoppers are likely to search for.
 Adopt a consistent title naming convention such as brand, item or brand, model, item.
 For example Major Brand Men’s Classic Oxford or Major Brand Z-Series LED Television.
-By adopting this practice, you standardize your item page titles site wide, and you also help ensure good SEO page titles for your items.
+Following this practice helps you standardize your item page titles across your site and ensures strong SEO page titles for your items.

 To set titles for item detail pages